saidvandeklundert/batfish/blog.md

 Pytest collects all fixtures as soon as you run tests and you can, having created the fixture in `conftest.py`, reference it anywhere in your tests.

 Another thing that is nice to know is the fact that fixtures can also be used by other fixtures.
-Since we will be writing tests for interface properties as well as BGP sessions, we can use the previous fixtures to create new ones that return interface and BGP data.
+Since we will be writing many tests for interface properties as well as BGP sessions, we can use the previous fixtures to create new ones that return interface and BGP data.

 ```python
 @pytest.fixture(scope="session")